-The logs returned by your search are your results.
+The logs returned by your search are your results - aka “hits”.
 Depending on the time frame you’ve selected, the results can be set to continuously auto-refresh and can be quite dynamic.

 Histogram - The Histogram shows the distribution of logs over time.
 It is often easier to see when logs were sent when graphed directly on the timeline.
 You can also select a time range directly from the histogram using a drag-and-drop motion or by clicking a data bar.

-If you click on a log, it opens so you can view its entire contents mapped into field:value pairs.
-You can also switch to the raw JSON document view.
+To expand a log, click it and review the complete log mapped into field:value pairs.
+You can also switch to the raw JSON.

 Take action following your results